 The Pupil Premium is grant funding and is in addition to the School's Delegated Budget.
 It is allocated to children from low-income families and children who have been looked after continuously for more than six months.
 Pupil Premium Funding is used to raise attainment, promote social skills, independent learning and positive behaviour in order to increase pupil progress.
-It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of children of service families and an allocation for each pupil who has been 'Looked After' (in care) for 6 months or more.
+It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of pupil who has been 'Looked After' (in care) for 6 months or more.